 During Ramadan, even a rich man remains hungry and feels the pain of the poor.
 This promotes a sense of sacrifice in his personality.
 It strongly encourages to help the needy.
 One learns to control anger, and desires and evaluate even small things differently.

 Hearts become soft and people strive hard in the way of Allah SWT to have more and more Takwa, which is the root of all the deeds.

 Before I conclude we must keep two things in our mind.

 Second, it has been observed with the concern that Muslims start Ramadan with zeal and enthusiasm.
 But this passion decreases with every passing day.
-On the day of Eid, we see minimum people in Masajids.
-When Holy Prophet PEACE BE UPON HIM passed away, great Sahabas like Hazrat Umer, Hazrat Usman, Hazrat Ali, etc MAY ALLAH BE PLEASED WITH THEM ALL collapsed and thought everything is over.
+On the day of Eid, we see a minimum number of people in Masajids.
+When the Holy Prophet PEACE BE UPON HIM passed away, great Sahabas like Hazrat Umer, Hazrat Usman, Hazrat Ali, etc MAY ALLAH BE PLEASED WITH THEM ALL collapsed and thought everything was over.

 One who worshiped Ramadan, it’s over.
 But whoever worshiped Rab of Ramadan, He is still there.
 Therefore, we should not think Ramadan is only the month to be good rather it is an opportunity to transform our personality for a whole life.

 Author: Muhammad Anas